Faculty/Staff Employee Assistance

 Managers and Supervisors

-Employee Assistance provides confidential consultation and training services for faculty and staff management, and campus administration related to behavioral health problems that impact workplace functioning.
+Employee Assistance provides confidential consultation and training services for faculty and staff management, campus administration, and LBL staff management related to behavioral health problems that impact workplace functioning.

 This includes but is not limited to: mental illness, chemical dependency, interpersonal problems, employee deaths, threats of violence, work stress and change management.

 One of the key components of a supervisor’s role is managing an employee’s job performance.
 However, it can feel overwhelming and isolating to struggle with managing workplace concerns.
 Supervisors or managers are encouraged to contact Employee Assistance when concerned about an employee or work group, or looking for a neutral place to discuss a workplace situation.
 Our team is equipped to assist faculty and staff in common workplace issues or during a serious critical incident.
-As an internal employee assistance program, we are knowledgeable and familiar with UC Berkeley’s culture and organizational departments.
+As an internal employee assistance program, we are knowledgeable and familiar with UC Berkeley and Lawrence Berkeley National Laboratory's unique cultures and organizational departments.

 Services Available to Faculty and Staff Management